Microsoft’s CTO wants to spread tech’s wealth beyond the coasts

 Now that many people are being forced to work from home because of the pandemic, the shortcomings of America’s broadband networks, especially in remote areas, are being laid bare.

-“You need it even to deliver the core services,” Nadella told me.
+“You need it even to deliver the core services,” Nadella tells me.
 “Think about the COVID-19 crisis.
-In order to be able to triage patients who are in these remote areas you need to deliver telemedicine to be efficacious, and that needs broadband connectivity.
+In order to be able to triage patients who are in these remote areas, you need to deliver telemedicine to be efficacious, and that needs broadband connectivity.
 And so it’s an existential need.”

 What do tech companies owe?